quangtuanitmo18/CodeX-Intake-2025-LLM-UI/docs/ai/requirements/feature-dockerized-app.md

   - Nginx will run in the same container as the built Next.js output (classic multi-stage approach).
   - Windows developers will rely on Docker Desktop/WSL2; any deviations must be documented if unsupported.
   - Log aggregation/monitoring stack (e.g., ELK, CloudWatch) is available downstream; containers will emit structured stdout logs and expose health endpoints.
+  - GitHub Actions (or equivalent CI) provides encrypted variables/secrets used for production Docker builds and deployments (no prod `.env` checked in).

 ## Questions & Open Items